-- 5.3 The Provider must work with the relevant jobactive provider to ensure that relevant checks are conducted on all Participants, and all relevant Personnel and Supervisors in accordance with clause 24, whenever a Course or Industry Awareness Experience involves close proximity with Vulnerable People or Children (including, without limitation, Participants who are Children or Vulnerable People). - 5.4 The Provider must not allow a Participant to be involved in an Industry Awareness Experience: - (a) if any relevant legislation or Guidelines provide or mean that the Participant must not be allowed to be so involved or placed; or - (b) if: - (i) a relevant check shows that they have been convicted of a crime and a reasonable person would consider that the conviction means that the person would pose a risk to other persons involved in the Industry Awareness Experience; or - (ii) there is otherwise a reasonably foreseeable risk that the person may cause loss or harm to other persons involved in the Industry Awareness Experience, unless the Provider has put in place reasonable measures to remove or substantially reduce that risk.
+- The Provider must work with the relevant jobactive provider, NEST provider or the Department, as relevant, to ensure that relevant checks are conducted on all Participants, and all relevant Personnel and Supervisors in accordance with clause 24, whenever a Course or Industry Awareness Experience involves close proximity with Vulnerable People or Children (excluding other Participants). - 5.4 The Provider must not allow a Participant to be involved in an Industry Awareness Experience: - (a) if any relevant legislation or Guidelines provide or mean that the Participant must not be allowed to be so involved or placed; or - (b) if: - (i) a relevant check shows that they have been convicted of a crime and a reasonable person would consider that the conviction means that the person would pose a risk to other persons involved in the Industry Awareness Experience; or - (ii) there is otherwise a reasonably foreseeable risk that the person may cause loss or harm to other persons involved in the Industry Awareness Experience, unless the Provider has put in place reasonable measures to remove or substantially reduce that risk.